-In the below example, we use the five minute chart.
+In the below example, we use the five-minute chart.
 For the oscillator, we use the standard relative strength index.
 The RSI settings are not struck in stone.
-In this example we make use of the RSI with a 7 period setting.
-While there is no "ideal setting" you can experiment.
-Find a balance between making the RSI not too sensitive and not too lagging either.
+In this example, we make use of the RSI with a 7-period setting.
+While there is no “ideal setting” you can experiment with, find a balance between making the RSI not too sensitive and not too lagging either.

 For the overbought and oversold levels, we use the 85 and 15 levels.
 Every time the RSI peaks at or above 85 we go short when the indicator signals oversold levels.
 Likewise, when the RSI troughs at or below 15, we go long when the indicator signals overbought levels.

 You can also plot the recent pivotal high and low points on the chart.

 In the example below you can see how price posts a pivotal high.
 At the same time, the RSI 7 peaks near 85.
 You can short this position at the next session’s open, targeting the pivotal or recent low.